ameirs/ameirs/README.md

 ## Hi I'm Anna,

+a Junior Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
+I recently found my passion for programming and am eager to get to know the work flow of a modern tech business.

 - I’m currently working on a website for Salih Balta
 - I'm expanding my React skills
 - I volunteer for KOP Berlin